What is invasive ductal carcinoma?

 Carcinoma refers to a type of cancer that begins in the skin cells or the tissues lining your internal organs.
 Adenocarcinomas are more specific types of carcinomas that originate in the glandular tissue of the body.

 Invasive ductal carcinoma, also known as infiltrating ductal carcinoma, gets its name because it begins in the milk-carrying ducts of the breast, and spreads to (or invades) surrounding breast tissues.
 The two most common forms of invasive breast cancer are:

 - Invasive ductal carcinoma.
 Accounts for 80 percent of breast cancer diagnoses.
 This type begins in and spreads from the milk ducts.

 - Invasive lobular carcinoma.
 Accounts for 10 percent of breast cancer diagnoses.
 This type begins in the milk-producing lobules.

-While IDC can affect women at any age, it’s most frequently diagnosed in women ages 55 to 64.
-This breast cancer can also affect men.
+While IDC can affect women at any age, it’s most frequently diagnosed in

 If you or someone you know has been diagnosed with IDC, rest assured that there are many different forms of treatment available.

 The treatments for IDC fall into two main types: